advaithm582/cryptocurrency-portfolio/README.md

+> ⚠️ WARNING: This project is now deprecated.
+>
+> This project was originally made for me to have a rudimentary understanding of Git and Python.
+Code patterns
+> and algortihms followed here might not be the most efficient nor secure (e.g. the token is stored in a plain
+> text file).
+Please don't use this project for any purpose other than analyzing the code.

 # Cryptocurrency Portfolio
 This software uses the CoinMarketCap API to calculate your profits and losses.
 To use the same you need a CoinMarketCap Pro API key, which can be procured from [the CMC Pro API registration page](https://pro.coinmarketcap.com/signup/ "CMC Pro API registeration page").
 You can choose any plan that suits you.